 Especially with remote work and communication on the rise, it’s important that every application you use to keep in touch with your peers works perfectly.
-With over 250 million users, Discord has become an essential application to many people, providing them with direct messaging, video calls, and voice chat.
+With over 250 million users, Discord has become an essential application to many people, providing them with direct messaging, video calls, and voice chats.

 Some users struggle with opening Discord on their Windows computers, experiencing issues such as Discord being stuck, not showing up, or only running in the background.

 Today’s article focuses on how you can fix all these issues with ease, as we bring you numerous methods to fix Discord not opening.